 Tall ships are sailing ships with several masts usually rigged with square sails.
 In contrast to our other ships, tall ships are ocean-going vessels built to travel in rough weather, using sails on most routes.
 Here, you have the regular opportunity to lend a hand in setting and taking in the sails.
 The tall ships have been converted according to the newest safety standards, and the cabins are appropriately designed for Islandhopping.
 The cabins have sufficient room for storing luggage (travel bag instead of suitcases), sleeping (usually in bunk beds) as well as an all-in-one shower/WC.
 The cabins measure between 5 - 7 sqm.
 One or the other piece of dinnerware could well be of plastic, and the possibility for lying down on deck is relatively limited, since it is not possible to sunbathe under full sails and on a tilting deck.
 Nevertheless, these tall ships, too, are first of all your floating lodgings that take you from island to island.
 The bicycle tours remain the main component of your tour.
 Comparatively less comfort is compensated by more sailing excitement and an intensive group feeling generated by sharing an adventure.

-This category includes the Sir Robert Baden Powell and the Flying Dutchman
+This category includes the Sir Robert Baden Powell, the Atlantis and the Flying Dutchman

 Comfort Ships ***

 The comfort ships are also vessels that have been converted for Islandhopping and offer a higher standard of comfort in regard to cabins and facilities.
 The cabins measure 7 - 8 sqm and are furnished with beds at ground level - either two single beds or a double bed - frequently with a cupboard or extra storage space for luggage as well as all-in-one shower/WC.
 Some of these cabins have an additional bunk for a third person.
 On the large sundeck, comfortable mats for relaxation and sunbathing are available.
 The crews, most of which have been working together for many years, will do everything on their charming boats to impress you with warm hospitality.

-This category includes the Kapetan Jure, Linda, Tarin, Panagiota as well as the Turkish gullets.
+This category includes the Kapetan Jure, Linda, Tarin and the Panagiota.

 Premium Ships ****